Siyuan-Shen/PM25_Species_NA/README.md

 1. The option for implementing BLCO CV is added.
 2. The option for plotting the BLCO testing sites, training sites, and buffers distributions is added.
 3. Update the Training_Evaluation_Estimation/NH4/v1.5.0-beta/Evaluation_pkg/iostream.py/AVD_output_text() to have test_beginyears, endbeginyears as input variables.

+    Version 1.5.1
+    Siyuan Shen, May 21st, 2024 @ Home, St. Louis, MO.
+USA A quality control is added in the Estimation Module.
+Monthly and annual PWM Species concentrations of different regions, states in USA, and provinces in Canada can be calculated in this module.